-Program 24: Fresno County Rental Rehabilitation Program (RRP)
+Program 25: Fresno County Rental Rehabilitation Program (RRP)

 This program provides no-interest loans to qualifying property owners in the unincorporated county and participating cities for making improvements to their rental properties to reduce displacement risk for renters.
 The City of Kerman is a participating city in the RRP and provides information to property owners.
 Eligible improvements include repairing code deficiencies; completing deferred maintenance; lead-based paint and asbestos abatement; heating, ventilation, and air conditioning (HVAC) repairs; energy-efficiency upgrades; accessibility modifications; and kitchen and bathroom upgrades.
+Provide information regarding home rehabilitation programs in English and Spanish to residents to encourage place-based revitalization.
 The City will:

 - Promote available housing rehabilitation resources on the City's website and at public counters. - Refer interested property owners to County program. - Target promotion in areas of concentrated renter households or older housing stock to assist in reducing displacement risk for residents by improving living conditions and enabling them to stay in their home and community.
 Promotion will include mention in the City's newsletter.
+Additional targeting to owners of housing that serves farmworkers to improve housing conditions for this segment of the community.